wingkwong/leetcode-the-hard-way/solutions/1000-1099/1046-last-stone-weight-easy.md

 - `1 <= stones.length <= 30`
 - `1 <= stones[i] <= 1000`

-## Approach 1: Heap/Priority Queue
+## Approach 1: Heap / Priority Queue

 We can see that after two stones break we need to replace them back in the array.
 Where depends on how much they broke down, and it isn't always guaranteed to be the end.
 This points toward a data structure that allows us to restructure efficiently, and that would be a Max Heap.